Pilea-Hortiatis (GR) – eHealth & Assisted Living

 - Medical call centre

-The use case will provide provide assisted living to elderly people and people with long terms needs by providing them direct means of communication with a 24-hours call center with specialized staff and/or their relatives.
+The two use cases of eHeatlh Pilot Case will provide provide assisted living to elderly people and people with long terms needs by providing them direct means of communication with a 24-hours call center with specialized staff and/or their relatives and a healthier lifestyle to Municipality citizens.

 - Extension of the targeted end users, from elderly people requiring assisted living at home, to middle-aged municipal citizens that may need support to change their everyday way of living and habits to obtain a better quality and independent life, dealing with problems such as being overweight and hypertension all monitored by specialized staff through fitness awareness programs.